a-rich/DJ-Tools/docs/how_to_guides/combiner_playlists.md

     * generates regular playlists which can be exported to a device for use on any system
 1. Operands
     * works on any tag data that `djtools` knows of (e.g. genres, `My Tags`, etc.)
-    * includes numerical selector syntax to choose arbitrary rating, BPM, and year values as well as arbitrary ranges of values
+    * includes numerical selector syntax to choose arbitrary rating, BPM, and year values as well as arbitrary ranges of those values
     * includes string selector syntax to choose playlists in your Collection as well as artists, comments, dates added, keys, and record labels
     * any of the string selectors (except for `date`) support wildcard globbing with the `*` character
 1. Operators